partykit/templates/templates/chat-room/README.md

 }
 ```

-This is a special method that is called when a client connects to the server.
+This is a **special method** that is called when a client connects to the server.
 It's passed a `Party.Connection` object, which is a wrapper around a WebSocket connection. `connection.send(...)` sends arbitary data to the connected client.

+> ![TIP]
+> Read the [Party.Server docs](https://docs.partykit.io/reference/partyserver-api/) to learn about all special methods.

 We've decided to use JSON to communicate between the client and server.